 DETROIT – This new wave of connectivity is going beyond laptops and smartphones, it’s going towards connected cars, smart homes, connected wearables, smart cities and connected healthcare.
 Basically a connected life.
-According to Gartner report, by 2020 connected devices across all technologies will reach to 20.6 billion.
+According to Gartner report, by 2020 connected devices across all technologies reached $20.6 billion.

 HP did a small survey in which they estimated the rise of connected devices over the years and the results are surprising.
 Are we moving towards a fully automated world?